joanbruna/MathsDL-spring19/README.md

 ### NeuralODE: [Living document](https://docs.google.com/document/d/1GHvyCCZ3Ep-IWa5QSQ6NMtPsCJry9h0jOPues5iEIus/edit?usp=sharing)

+* Class 5: The adjoint method (and auto-diff)
+  * Motivation: The adjoint method is a numerical method for efficiently computing the gradient of a function in numerical optimization problems.
+Understanding this method is essential to understand how to train ‘continuous depth’ nets.
+We also review the basics of Automatic Differentiation, which will help us understand the efficiency of the algorithm proposed in the NeuralODE paper.
+  * Required Reading:
+    * Section 8.7 from Computational Science and Engineering (CSE)
+    * Sections 2,3 from Automatic Differentiation in Machine Learning: a Survey
+  * Questions:
+    * Exercises 1,2,3 from Section 8.7 of CSE
+    * Consider the problem of optimizing a real-valued function g over the solution of the ODE y' = Ay , y(0) = y_0 at time T>0: min_{y0, A} g(y(T)).
+What is the solution of the adjoint equation?
+    * How do you get eq.
+(14) in Section 8.7 of CSE?

 * Class 4: Normalizing Flow
   * Motivation: In this class we take a little detour through the topic of Normalizing Flows.
 This is used for density estimation and generative modeling, and it is another model which can be seen a time-discretization of its continuous-time counterpart.
   * Required Reading: